 In 2017, the BBC programme Blue Planet ll opened a lot of eyes to the effects of plastic in marine environments.
-As a consequence, single use plastic has for many people become a symbol of all that is unsustainable and wrong with how we treat our environment.
-But, is single-use plastic really the root of all evil, or are there other potentially bigger problems that it can help us solve?
+As a consequence, single use plastic has become a symbol of unsustainable behaviour.
+But, is single-use plastic really the root of all evil, or are there other, bigger problems that it can help us solve?

 Reduced packaging increases food waste

 The problem with this is that a lot of the advice aiming to reduce food packaging ends up increasing food waste instead.
 We buy a large bag of salad instead of two smaller ones to save on packaging, and then we don’t manage to finish it before it goes off.
 We buy unwrapped fruit and vegetables that have been shuffled around by supermarket staff (and prodded and poked by other customers in the shop), and therefore goes off sooner than we expected; so again we don’t manage to eat it all before we have to throw it away.

 Food waste occurs throughout the production chain, but a large part of it occurs after the product is bought by the consumer.
 A comparative study found that in both the UK and the US we throw away about 25 percent of the food we buy.